gulamhasande-rgb/airbnb-azure-snowflake-dbt/README.md

 ## 📋 Overview

 This project implements a complete end-to-end data engineering pipeline for Airbnb data using modern cloud technologies.
-The solution demonstrates best practices in data warehousing, transformation, and analytics using **Snowflake**, **dbt (Data Build Tool)**, and **AWS**.
+The solution demonstrates best practices in data warehousing, transformation, and analytics using **Snowflake**, **dbt (Data Build Tool)**, and **AZURE**.

 The pipeline processes Airbnb listings, bookings, and hosts data through a medallion architecture (Bronze → Silver → Gold), implementing incremental loading, slowly changing dimensions (SCD Type 2), and creating analytics-ready datasets.